nmaksimova/square-panda-cb92c/src/pages/kids_new_beginners_group.md

       **Reserve Your Spot Today!**

-      Is your child ready to move, groove, and shine on the dance floor?
-At Ilta Dance Studio, we’re opening new Beginner Group Classes for Kids this September – and now is the perfect time to reserve your spot!
+      Is your child ready to move, groove, and shine on the dance floor? <br/> At Ilta Dance Studio, we’re opening new Beginner Group Classes for Kids this September – and now is the perfect time to reserve your spot!

-We are currently gathering interest and will shape our class schedule based on the ages and availability of our new dancers.
-Simply let us know your preferred day of the week, and we’ll reach out with options once the groups are formed.
+<br/>We are currently gathering interest and will shape our class schedule based on the ages and availability of our new dancers.
+Simply let us know your preferred day of the week, and we will reach out with options once the groups are formed.

-Limited spots available – secure your child’s place today!
+<br/>Limited spots available – secure your child’s place today!

     actions: []
     image_alt: Dance classes for adults